What Is Standby Power Consumption & How to Cut It Down

 How to Reduce Standby Power Consumption

-• Look for the Energy Star label when buying new devices.
+• Look for the Energy Star A certification showing a product meets recognised energy efficiency standards. label when buying new appliances

 Why It Matters